heabr12/heabr12/README.md

 ## Hi there 👋

+## I am currently studying computer science at Susquehanna University

+## I am looking to collaborate on projects relating to language learning and game emulation

 <!--
 **heabr12/heabr12** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.